Nash-Healey: 1952

 For the 1952 model year, Nash commissioned Italian designer Battista Farina and his carrozzeria, Pinin Farina, to revise the original body design.
-One objective was to make the sports car more closely resemble the rest of Nash's models.
+One objective was to make the new sports car resemble the rest of Nash's models more closely.
 The front received a new grille incorporating inboard headlights.
 The sides gained distinct fender character lines ending with small tailfins in the rear.
 A curved windshield replaced the previous two-piece flat windshield.
 The restyled car appeared at that year's Chicago Auto Show.
-Reflecting its role as a halo car, the Nash Ambassador and Statesman models adopted a Nash-Healey-inspired grille with inboard headlights for 1955, and advertising featured the new Nash with a Nash-Healey in the background to show the obvious similarity.
+Reflecting its role as a halo car, the Nash Ambassador and Statesman models adopted a Nash-Healey-inspired grille with inboard headlights for 1955, and advertising featured the new Nash with a Nash-Healey in the background to show the similarity.